yujilow1220/note-js/README.md

 $ npm install -g note-js
 ```

-Unfortunately, I don't deploy it to npm yet.
-So, you need install it by below command.
+Unfortunately, this tool is not deployed to npm yet.
+So, you need install it by this command.

 ```
 $ npm install -g https://github.com/yujilow1220/note-js.git